laravel-ja/ja-docs-8.x/original-en/validation.md

 When validating arrays, the field under validation must not have any duplicate values:

     'foo.*.id' => 'distinct'

+Distinct uses loose variable comparisons by default.
+To use strict comparisons, you may add the `strict` parameter to your validation rule definition:

+    'foo.*.id' => 'distinct:strict'

 You may add `ignore_case` to the validation rule's arguments to make the rule ignore capitalization differences: